Reporting & Analytics Workflow for Agency Social Media Managers

 Use Cases

-• Track which content types drive the highest ROI for each client and use that data to optimize future content calendars for maximum impact.
+- Track which content types connect to each client's agreed business signals and use that data to refine future content calendars.

 Sample Scripts For This Workflow